ls1intum/Artemis/docs/user/icl/ssh-add-key-to-artemis.rst

 Using SSH with Artemis
 ^^^^^^^^^^^^^^^^^^^^^^

+.. contents:: Content of this document
+    :local:
+    :depth: 1

 You can use SSH keys to establish a secure connection between your computer and Artemis when you are performing Git operations (pull, clone, push) from your local machine.
 Personal keys are attached to your Artemis account – they are bound by that account's permissions and use the account's identity for any operations.
 To use your generated SSH keys with Artemis, you need to add it in the account Settings.